-Intangible assets (items such as data, content, software code, company and product brands, confidential information, inventions, patents, industrial know-how and design rights) account for more than 90% of all company value today.
+Intangible assets (items such as data, content, software code, company and product brands, confidential information, inventions, patents, industrial know-how and design rights) account for more than 85% of enterprise value today.
 They are now the primary driver of company profitability and growth.

 Unfortunately, intangible assets are essentially ignored by modern accounting standards.
 They either never make the balance sheet, are lost under the amorphous term “goodwill,” or are listed at cost (and there is essentially no correlation between cost and value with intangible assets).

 Conventional valuation methods tend to significantly under-value intangible assets and intangible asset-rich companies.